WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. phrase: in support or to the advantage of. 支持或受益，即倾向于。

+- inferior

+  1. adjective: lower in rank, status, or quality. (be inferior to)

+     _"schooling in inner-city areas was inferior to that in the rest of the country"_

+     - of low standard or quality.

+       _"inferior goods"_

+     - (LAW) (of a court or tribunal) susceptible to having its decisions overturned by a higher court.

+     - (ECONOMICS) denoting goods or services which are in greater demand during a recession than in a boom, for example second-hand clothes.

+  2. adjective(ANATOMY): low or lower in position.

+     _"ulcers located in the inferior and posterior wall of the duodenum"_

+     - (BOTANY) (of the ovary of a flower) situated below the sepals and enclosed in the receptacle.

+  3. adjective(PRINTING): (of a letter, figure, or symbol) written or printed below the line.

+  4. noun: a person lower than another in rank, status, or ability.

+     _"her social and intellectual inferiors"_

+  5. noun(PRINTING): an inferior letter, figure, or symbol.

 - infirm

   1. adjective: not physically or mentally strong, especially through age or illness. 身体或精神上不强壮，尤其是由于年龄或疾病。

+- inflict

+  1. verb: cause (something unpleasant or painful) to be suffered by someone or something. 造成

+     _"they inflicted serious injuries on three other men"_

+     - impose something unwelcome on. 强加

+       _"she is wrong to inflict her beliefs on everyone else"_

 - infringement